vmware-tanzu/application-accelerator-samples/java-rest-service/README.md

 > Application Live View allows you see all health metrics in the TAP GUI.
 If you would like to have the Actuators available at TCP port 8080 you can set the
 > annotation `apps.tanzu.vmware.com/auto-configure-actuators` to `false`.

-Before deploying your application a Tekton Pipeline responsible for the testing step shall be created in your application namespace.
-Please execute following command.
+Before deploying your application a Tekton Pipeline responsible for the testing step needs to be created in your application namespace.
+Please run following command.

 ```bash
 kubectl apply -f config/test-pipeline.yaml